hamedaravane/telemora-web/README.md

 ## API Integration

-This frontend interacts with the **Telemart API** for data fetching and operations.
+This frontend interacts with the **Telemora API** for data fetching and operations.

 | Feature        | Endpoint Example |
 |----------------|------------------|